Paul has spent many years teaching English as a foreign and second language. He has taught EFL in Taiwan and Thailand, and ESL in the U.S.

 Why Use Formative Assessment?

-A formative assessment is both a subjective and objective determination that a teacher makes about the progress of a student's learning.
+A formative assessment is a subjective and objective determination that a teacher makes about a student's learning progress.
 This assessment is made before summative testing which measures how much a student has learned after the instruction is finished.
-Formative assessment should be designed to diagnose problems in teaching and learning and to give both the student and teacher constructive feedback.
+Formative assessment should be designed to diagnose teaching and learning problems and give both the student and teacher constructive feedback.
 This feedback will hopefully help the teacher in designing alternative beneficial instruction to meet the individual needs of his or her students.
 It will also aid the student in correcting his or her mistakes.
 The important thing is that the feedback must be specific, personalized, and timely.